30590 - ADVANCED PYTHON PROGRAMMING FOR ECONOMICS, MANAGEMENT AND FINANCE

 - Describe and explain the working of the programs presented in the course.

 - Recognise the relationship between a problem description and program design.

 - Decompose problems into simpler problems.

-- Use procedural programming language concepts in real programs.
+- Use procedural and object oriented programming language concepts in real programs.

 - Combine programming techniques to solve problems of varying degrees of difficulty in applied fields